<< Pinscape Resources Home

 How to install the DOF update

-New system setup vs. updating an existing setup: There are no differences in the procedure.
+Installing on a new system vs. updating an existing setup: There are no differences in the procedure.
 Just run the installer or follow the manual install steps.
-You can install an update on top of an existing copy without un-installing anything first.
+You can update an existing copy without un-installing anything first - simply install the new version in the same folder.

 Automatic setup (recommended): Download the Windows Setup (MSI) installer.
 Double-click the downloaded file and follow the on-screen prompts.

 • Check that UAC is enabled.
-(You should always leave it enabled.
-Any advice you've seen on the Internet telling you to disable it is out of date.
-UAC is an integral part of modern Windows; turning it off changes system internals and creates lots of headaches.)
+You should always leave it enabled.
+Any advice you've seen on the Internet telling you to disable it is badly out of date.
+UAC is an integral part of Windows now, so turning it off changes system internals and creates lots of headaches.
+The MSI setup process won't work correctly if UAC is disabled, but it will appear to, which makes it difficult to troubleshoot.
+Enable UAC and re-run the install if you had UAC disabled before.

 • If you get an error saying that C:\DirectOutput (or your chosen folder) can't be found, can't be created, or can't be written, your C:\ root folder might be "owned" by a special system account like SYSTEM or Trusted Installer.
 That blocks regular user accounts from writing to it.
 You can choose another folder that isn't protected like this, or you can work around the permission blockage using "Run as Administrator" mode when running the installer.
 In the latter case, the new C:\DirectOutput folder will also be created with restricted permissions, which will create problems later on.
 But you can fix that up by changing its owner to match your regular user account: